OPR-group-BNITM/vimop/README.md

 ## Database

 ViMOP relies on a reference database structure.
-Installation and update procedures were described [above](#Installation-and-operation).
-In the following, the structure of the data base is described.
+In the following, the structure of the database is described.
-To use ViMOP to create your own custom data base see further [below](#custom-database-creation).
+To use ViMOP to create your own custom database see further [below](#custom-database-creation).

-### Data base structure
+### Database structure

 The ViMOP data base is usually placed in your home directory in a folder called `ViMOP_DB`.
 I has the following structure: